ElmoDFGD/ElmoRim/README.md

 ElmoRim is centered around vanilla content.
 As such, anyone familiar with Skyrim should be able to jump right in and start playing after reading about the mods listed below:

  #### ElmoRim Control scheme
   - The ElmoRim keyboard control scheme might seem a bit unorthodox at a glance.
-It is inspired by the excellent [Streamlined Skyrim](https://github.com/TerribleBrad/Streamlined-Skyrim/blob/main/README.md) and offers a compact layout.
-While it certainly can be modified, it is suggested that users give it a try.
-Much thought has gone into tweaking controls to allow quick and easy access to all necessary actions.
+It is inspired by the excellent [Streamlined Skyrim](https://github.com/TerribleBrad/Streamlined-Skyrim/blob/main/README.md) modlist and offers a compact layout.
+While it certainly can be modified, it is recommended that users give it a try.
+Much thought has gone into tweaking the controls to allow quick and easy access to all necessary actions.

   - ElmoRim features mods that support playing with a controller.
 However, no pre-configured control scheme is provided and users are encouraged to create their own setup.